teamicaal/quoting-engine-plugin/README.md

 1. Upload the `quoting-engine-plugin` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Configure the plugin by going to the Quoting Engine menu that appears under 'Settings' in the WordPress dashboard
+3. Create buttons throughout the website with the following attributes `data-toggle="quoting-engine"` and `data-iframe="{url}"` swapping `{url}` with the quoting engine URL
-4. Create buttons throughout the website with the following attributes `data-toggle="quoting-engine"` and `data-iframe="{url}"` swapping `{url}` with the quoting engine URL
+4. To enable the redirect popup you can add the following attribute 'data-redirect-width="768"'

 ## Changelog